trevorpogue/sections/README.rst

     assert schedule['Weekend'].hours == 10
     assert schedule.hours == 50

-Each call returns a structure containing nodes of a unique class created in a class factory function, where the unique class definition contains no logic except that it inherits from the Section class.
-This allows properties/methods added to one structure's class definition to not affect the class definitions of nodes from other structures.
+Adding properties and methods this way doesn't affect the class definitions of Sections/nodes from other structures.
+See the **Detail - Properties/methods** section for how this works.

 --------------------------------------------------------------------
 Construction: Build gradually or all at once